1066 Reenactment – The Battle of Hastings

 Here is the Tanoa and the drinking/mixing bowls/cups.
 The cloth is used as a strainer to get anything that hasn’t dissolved into the drink as they mix the crushed powder.
 There is a certain ceremonial way to do all of this too.

 As I mentioned before, in Fiji we spend a lot of time on the Kava mat.
 The time is well used to visit and join in music together.
-There is a lot of tradition and ritual surrounding Kava.
+There are a lot of traditions and rituals surrounding Kava.

 Sevusevu